The Ways of White Folks: "Home"

 "Home" details the return of Roy Williams, a talented young jazz musician, to his hometown of Hopkinsville, Missouri.
 Roy has spent the last half of a decade traveling, performing with an orchestra in night clubs across Europe.
 He returns due to illness, certain that he will die soon.
 Upon return to his hometown, Roy challenges the norms of a Black American in the small town he grew up in—he is well-dressed, educated, and has financial means from performing abroad.
 Despite a cold welcome from his white townsmen, Roy’s mother is elated her violin prodigy son has returned.
-At his homecoming concert Roy meets Miss Reese, a older White music teacher at the local high school.
+At his homecoming concert Roy meets Miss Reese, an older White music teacher at the local high school.
 Miss Reese is particularly impressed with Roy’s talent and invites him to play for her Senior music appreciation class.
 After the performance, Miss Reese lauds Roy as a true musical artist, despite his poor performance due to the progressing illness.
 Late one autumn night, a weakened Roy takes a walk through the center of town.
 During his outing, he is greeted by Miss Reese and the two strike up casual conversation as two appreciators of music.
 Mid-conversation, Roy is attacked by a White mob under the pretense that he was attacking Miss Reese.
 The mob lynches Roy, beating him to death and hanging his naked body on a tree at the edge of town.

-The short story was originally published under the title “The Folks at Home” in Esquire in the May 1934 edition, including the description “The story of what happens when an uppty n[--]ger has forgotten his place in his old hometown.”
+The short story was originally published under the title “The Folks at Home” in Esquire in the May 1934 edition, including the description “The story of what happens when an uppity nigger has forgotten his place in his old hometown.”